prestodb/rfcs/RFC-0001-error_messages_from_resource_bundle.md

         2. Run time validation
             1. All error message keys should be defined as enums
             2. On server startup verify that all the defined enums have a corresponding entry in default Messages.properties file.
+ 15. Compile time validation of connector error message keys.
+        1. Unit test validation
+            1. All connector error message keys should be defined as enums
+            2. Write a unit test to ensure all defined enums in the connector have a corresponding entry in the connector Messages.properties file.
  15. OSS community will maintain English bundle for presto-main and the other connectors.
  16. OSS community can optionally maintain additional bundles for different locales but Presto can also read available bundles from a specified path at runtime, so sys admins can choose to maintain their own version of localized error bundles.
  17. The error bundles for English and localized bundles for both presto-main and other connectors can be verified to be consistent in step 15. ii. mentioned above.
 (If we choose that approach)